A search for new physics in central exclusive production using the missing mass technique with the CMS detector and the CMS-TOTEM precision proton spectrometer: Background model

 \subsection{Proton mixing in simulated signal samples}

 To model protons originating from PU interactions in the signal MC samples, an approach is used similar to that for the background modelling in data.
-We add protons from events in the data control sample to simulated events.
-These protons are indistinguishable in the analysis from the signal protons and hence can cause events outside the fiducial region to pass the event selection, or may replace a signal proton in the \mmiss reconstruction, thus leading to a dilution of the signal.
+We add protons from events in the data control sample to simulated events, making sure that the protons are selected proportionally to the relative fractions of integrated luminosity for each of the data-taking periods.
+This procedure guarantees that the effects of PU protons on the missing mass reconstruction are correctly reproduced.
+As these protons are indistinguishable in the analysis from the signal protons, their presence can cause events outside the fiducial region to pass the event selection, or they may replace a signal proton in the \mmiss reconstruction, thus leading to a dilution of the signal, as is visible in Fig.~\ref{fig:mmass_signal_out}.
 The PU protons mixing procedure takes the strip inefficiency into account and propagates its effect to the multi-RP reconstruction efficiency.
 However, when mixing protons from different events, an additional correction needs to be applied in the case no proton was reconstruced in the strip detectors.
 This could either have been caused by the absence of a proton within detector acceptance, or the presence of multiple protons.
 In the mixing procedure in signal samples, both options are taken into account with relative probabilities derived as a function of the run conditions, based on dedicated measurements using truly empty events.